Er-Hardik-Vasava/mern-mitroo-blog/README.md

-# Mitrooblog - Blogging Platform
+# Mitrooblog - Blog Website

 A blogging platform that allows users to share their thoughts with a clean and intuitive interface.
 Built using **React** for the front-end, **Express.js** for the back-end, and **MongoDB** as the database.